Europe’s STOXX 600 closes at record high on global recovery optimism

 The German DAX rose 0.7 per cent to add to its recent record-setting rally, France’s CAC 40 was up 0.5 per cent, also fully recovering from last year’s crash.

-Miners were the top gainers on Tuesday, up 1.8 per cent, while travel & leisure stocks, carmakers and food & beverage shares rose 1 per cent.
+Miners were the top gainers, up 1.8 per cent, while travel and leisure stocks, carmakers and food and beverage shares rose 1 per cent.

 The S&P 500 hit a record high for the fourth straight session on Tuesday as economy-linked and tech stocks gained ground on confidence that the US economy is on its path to a roaring rebound.